VirtusLab/scala-cli/examples/scala-versions/README.md

 Using Scala version: 2/.*
 -->

-will result in picking up a lates stable release for Scala 2 (`2.13.6` as of when this doc is written) and
+will result in picking up a latest stable release for Scala 2 (`2.13.6` as of when this doc is written) and

 ```scala-cli
 scala-cli -S 2.12 ScalaVersion.scala